larntz/lemmy-directory/content/community/lemmy.world/dogtraining.md

 ---
 title: "DogTraining"
 name: "dogtraining"
-description: "DogTraining: A forum on dog training and behavior.
+description: "# DogTrainingWelcome!
+This forum is about  dog training and behavior.
 Here you'll find content that will help you train your dogs.
-This community is geared towards modern, force-free, science based methods and recommendations. "
+This community is geared towards modern, force-free, science based methods and recommendations. ## Guidelines- Be kind and polite.- Don't recommend training methods based on pain, fear, or dominance.
+We have better ways now.- This is not the place for advertising or self promotion."
 type: community
-date: "2023-06-16 22:57:12"
+date: "2023-06-19 11:36:36"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/dogtraining"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 2
+subscribers: 11
-posts: 1
+posts: 2
-comments: 0
+comments: 1
-weight: 1
+weight: 2
 dau: 1
-wau: 1
+wau: 2
-mau: 1
+mau: 2
 instances:
 - "lemmy_world"
 tags: